ADVERTISEMENT

 1. Identify Your Collection

 Your first task with any family collection is understanding the breadth and scope of its materials.
 You may already know who created it, what kind of items it includes, and approximately how old they are.
-If you don’t, take time to answer these questions, as well as to understand how large it is.
+If you don’t, take time to answer these questions, as well as to understand how large the collection is.

 Describe Your Collection